conanology/contact-extractor/README.md

 ---

-**Note:** This is a portfolio project demonstrating web scraping capabilities.
-Use responsibly and respect websites' Terms of Service.
+**Note:** This project uses regex patterns to extract contact information from any webpage.
+It's fully functional and collects real data.
+Use only on public-facing websites and respect robots.txt and Terms of Service.
+Do not use for unsolicited marketing.